 There’s no right or wrong approach to writing a CV.
 It’s not like exams; employers don’t have a nationally certified checklist you must complete to get employed.
 However, employers often receive many hundreds of CVs and there are a few general conventions that will make the employer more likely to pay attention to your CV, instead of moving it to the discard pile.

-Being able to write a good CV is a skill that you will learn over years of applying for jobs, and what employers look for will vary between companies, jobs and even change over time.
+Being able to write a good CV is a skill that you will learn over years of applying for jobs, and what employers look for will vary between companies, and jobs and will even change over time.
 If this is your first CV, just follow the simple steps outlined on this page.
-This will help keep you on track and help you write a great CV.
+These steps will help to keep you on track and enable you to write an effective CV.

 1. Clarity is Key

-In both the presentation of your CV and the words you use, you must be as clear as possible.
-Not only is it an impressive skill to be able to condense and express a lot of information in a few words, but the employer has very little time to be reading through your CV; the quicker you can tell them everything there is to know, the more likely they will hire you.
+In both the presentation of your CV and the words you use, you must be as clear and concise as possible.
+Not only is it an impressive skill to be able to condense and express a lot of information in a few words, but the employer has very little time to read through your CV so the quicker you can present them with the relevant information, the more likely they will be to hire you.